Ted Cruz Denounces Donald Trump’s Call For China To Investigate Joe Biden’s Family

 “Elections in the U.S. should be decided by Americans, and it’s not the business of foreign countries, any foreign countries, to be interfering in our elections,” Cruz said.

-Critics attacked Trump for the request as it echoes the same request he made to Ukrainian President Volodymyr Zelensky in a July 25 phone call, in which a whistleblower said the president allegedly asserted pressure on the foreign leader to provide political dirt on the 2020 Democratic candidate in a quid pro quo exchange for nearly $400 million in U.S. military aide.
+Critics attacked Trump for the request as it echoes the same request he made to Ukrainian President Volodymyr Zelensky in a July 25 phone call.
+In the said call, a whistleblower said the president allegedly asserted pressure on the foreign leader to provide political dirt on the 2020 Democratic candidate in a quid pro quo exchange for nearly $400 million in U.S. military aid.

 Trump previously said that he hadn’t asked Chinese President Xi Jinping to investigate Biden’s family, but said it’s “certainly something we could start thinking about.”

-The president has firmly denied any wrongdoing in regards to the Ukraine phone call, often referring to the call “perfect.”
+The president has firmly denied any wrongdoing in regards to the Ukraine phone call, often referring to the call as “perfect.”
 But after a White House memo-like transcript of the call was released to the public, the controversy quickly boiled over and was seemingly the final straw for House Speaker Nancy Pelosi to join other House Democrats with a call for Trump’s impeachment.
 Shortly after, the Democrat-led House announced an official impeachment inquiry into the president.

-The president has also steadily maintained in a series of tweets and conversations with reporters that the Bidens should be investigated, though no official evidence exists or has been made public of any wrongdoing by Biden or any of his family members.
+The president has also steadily maintained, in a series of tweets and conversations with reporters, that the Bidens should be investigated, though no official evidence exists or has been made public of any wrongdoing by Biden or any of his family members.

 Trump has also repeated the message “Where’s Hunter?” on social media and at recent political rallies, referring to Biden’s son, Hunter Biden.